lava-tech/hls-p2p/README.md

 Flash OSMF based hybrid cdn&amp;p2p hls solution.
 Currently it support LIVE hls.
 Flash support rtmfp protocal, we use that to deliver video&audio data in p2p&cdn hybrid way.

+NOTE: Please take some time to READ this file.

 # how it works
 We use https://github.com/denivip/osmf-hls-plugin to enable hls support.
 Use that as a base, we developed the p2p part.